troperville

 Wow, he always had a propeller there!

-Yet another short-lived spin off of Inspector Gadget, this time featuring the adventures of the bumbling inspector as a kid, known as Gadget Boy.
+One of the first short-lived spin off of Inspector Gadget, which features the adventures of a kid version of the bumbling inspector known as Gadget Boy.

 Along with his assistant/nanny Agent Heather, and his robotic dog G9, they fight crime and save the world from the evil villainess Spydra.

-This series, created by DiC, premiered in 1995, part of a Saturday Morning block called Amazin' Adventures 2, and later aired on Toon Disney until around 2001.
-An educational series aired on The History Channel entitled Gadget Boy's Adventures in History in 1997 as well.
+This series, created by DiC, premiered in 1995, part of Bohbot Entertainment's Amazin' Adventures 2 syndicated block, and later aired on Toon Disney until around 2001.
+Season 2 retooled the show into an educational series entitled Gadget Boy's Adventures in History; this aired on The History Channel in 1997.

 Gadget Boy & Heather contains examples of: